 Water, Food and Diarrhoea

-The supply of plastic bottles of water in the mountains is causing a major environmental problem.
+The supply of plastic bottles of water in the mountains is causing a major environmental problem – see The Impact of Your Trek.
 Although boiling water is the most reliable method of treating drinking water, it can put a strain on meagre fuel supplies.
 Taking a back-up water filtration or purification treatment means that you will always be able to quench your thirst.
 Ultra-violet light (for example Steri-pen®) and chemical treatments tend to be easier to use and lighter to carry than pump systems.

-It’s rare that some form of stomach malady doesn’t affect trekkers at some point, and you should be prepared with a range of medications, see Pocket First Aid and Wilderness Medicine.
+It’s rare that some form of stomach malady doesn’t affect trekkers at some point.
+So, you should be prepared with a range of medications, see Pocket First Aid and Wilderness Medicine.

 Many travellers to Nepal pick up a stomach bug in Kathmandu and continue to suffer while trekking.
 It is important that you eat and drink correctly prepared food from the moment you arrive in Nepal and maintain high levels of personal hygiene throughout your trip.
 However, there are a few general precautions that will make the chances of sudden dashes to the toilet less likely.